 Limed timeframes.
 Cherry-picking dates can show outrageous increases or decreases and support favored viewpoints.
 Long-term views provide more truthful insights.

-Advice for Creating Data Visualizations
+Advice for Creating Better Data Visualizations

 Here’s advice on for creating data visualizations that interpret and relay data accurately, are understandable, and get your point across.

 Choose the appropriate chart.
 Using the appropriate chart type is an essential element of data visualization.
 For showing trends over time, line charts and bar charts are best.
 Bar charts are ideal for comparison and ranking because they include values on baseline, making it easy to compare values.
-Scatter plots are ideal for showing correlations between two factors – but remember that correlation does not prove a relationship.
+Scatter plots are ideal for showing correlations between two factors – but remember that correlation does not prove causation.

 Pick your numbers carefully.
 Specific numbers add credibility.
 In addition, odd numbers are more believable than even numbers, writes content expert Pat Friesen in 8 Tips on How to Make Your Copy More Engaged with Numbers.
 A statistic of 27%, for example, seems more exact than 30%.
 You can add a decimal point to make numbers appear more precise.

 Label all chart elements.
 Clearly title the chart, label each axis and appropriately label each trend line or other chart component.
 The latest software for presentations and PR measurement enables pop-up labeling of chart elements.
+Make all labels easily readable.

 Present data with context.
 For instance, compare numbers to a previous time period.
 If needed, call attention to the percentage change to highlight the comparative change.
 Tell viewers what the data means.
 Explain both what happened and why.